Mixing times for exclusion processes on hypergraphs: Preliminaries

 \subsection{Failure of negative correlation}

 We conclude this preliminary section with a quick example to demonstrate that the exclusion process on a hypergraph does not enjoy the negative correlation property satisfied by the exclusion process on a graph.
 We first recall the version of the negative correlation property of the exclusion process on a graph to which we refer, and whose proof may be found in \citep{Liggett1985}.
-Let $B\subset V$ and let $(A_t^\mathrm{EX})_{t\ge0}$ be a 2-particle exclusion process on a graph $G=(V,E)$.
+Let $B\subset V$ and let $(A_t^\mathrm{EX})_{t\ge0}$ be a 2-particle exclusion process on a graph $G=(V,E)$ with $A=\{u,v\}$.
+Suppose $(u_t^{\mathrm{RW}})_{t\ge0}$ and $(v_t^{\mathrm{RW}})_{t\ge0}$ are two independent realisations of RW$(1,f,G)$, started from $u$ and $v$ respectively.
 Then for every $t\ge0$,